FelicityS1/Group6-TA-OOP/README.md

 Each section has been created to give clear explanations, step-by-step instructions, and relevant examples to help you navigate different parts of the payroll system.

+    FUNDAMENTAL REQUIREMENTS
+    1. The user must poses a laptop of PC

 ### USING THE PAYROLL SYSTEM